Alternative forms of assessment

 Flexibly Timed Online Exams

 Flexibly timed online exams have a limited time duration (e.g., 2 hours), but students can write them anytime during a specific time window.
 For example, the exam might start December 7, and a student can write it any time before the designated end date (e.g., December 10).
 Once a student begins the exam, they have a specified time limit in which to finish (e.g., 2 hours).
-See out guide on different types of online exams.
+See our guide on different types of online exams.

 About this post